znoxx/tbng2/README.md

 ## Roadmap

 Actually, system does, what it does.
-There is a couple of things to solve someday.
+There are some things to solve someday.

-* Docker image multistage build -- all images use same debian build.
-Good to have common packages pre-installed in one "common image" to avoid re-downloading and re-installing.
 * I2P installer improvements.
 I2P installation is done in "hacky" way using expect.
 This may f*ck up after I2P version update.
 Need to find out more reliable way to avoid service misbehave.

 However, pull requests are welcome!